Linearly Polarized Photon Fusion as a Precision Probe of the Tau Lepton Dipole Moments at Lepton Colliders: Phenomenology and Discussions

-While this result represents a twofold improvement over DELPHI's result~\cite{DELPHI:2003nah}, yet remains approximately an order of magnitude less precise than Belle's measurement of $\mathrm{Re}(d_\tau) = (-0.62 \pm 0.63) \times 10^{-17} \ e\,\mathrm{cm}$.
-The Bell collaboration achieved this precision using the optimal observable method~\cite{Atwood:1991ka}, which constructs CP-odd spin-momentum correlations that depend linearly on $\mathrm{Re}(d_\tau)$ or $\mathrm{Im}(d_\tau)$~\cite{Belle:2002nla,Belle:2021ybo}.
-Future studies of the $\gamma\gamma\to\tau^+\tau^-$ process could substantially enhance EDM sensitivity through the implementation of similar CP-violating observables~\cite{Huang:1996jr,Bernreuther:1996dr}, and we will investigate this approach in future work.
+While the result represents a twofold improvement in precision over the DELPHI result~\cite{DELPHI:2003nah}, it remains approximately an order of magnitude less precise than Belle's measurement of $\mathrm{Re}(d_\tau) = (-0.62 \pm 0.63) \times 10^{-17} \ e\,\mathrm{cm}$ and than the CMS constraint of $|d_\tau|<2.9\times 10^{-17} \ e\,\mathrm{cm}$ (95\% CL), obtained under the single-operator assumption.
+The Belle Collaboration achieved this precision using the optimal observable method~\cite{Atwood:1991ka}, which constructs $CP$-odd spin-momentum correlations that depend linearly on $\mathrm{Re}(d_\tau)$ or $\mathrm{Im}(d_\tau)$~\cite{Belle:2002nla,Belle:2021ybo}.
+Future studies of the $\gamma\gamma\to\tau^+\tau^-$ process could substantially enhance EDM sensitivity through the implementation of similar $CP$-violating observables~\cite{Huang:1996jr,Bernreuther:1996dr}, and we will investigate this approach in future work.
+It is worth noting that the Belle II experiment at the KEKB accelerator is expected to reach an even higher sensitivity, down to the $\mathcal{O}(10^{-20})\ e\,\mathrm{cm}$ level, with an integrated luminosity of $50\ \mathrm{ab}^{-1}$~\cite{Bernreuther:2021elu}.